-The treatment of chronic pain and prescribing of opioids in older adults is an increasingly relevant topic given the aging US population.
-In 2019, 54.1 million Americans were older than 65 years.
-From 1900 to 2019 the percentage of Americans over 65 has almost quadrupled from 4.1% to 16%.
-The percentage of older adults in the population is projected to continue to increase to 21.6% by 2040.3
+The treatment of chronic pain and prescribing of opioids in older adults is an increasingly relevant topic given the aging of the US populations.
+In 2019, there were 54.1 million Americans over the age of 65.
+From 1900 to 2019 the percentage of Americans over 65 in the population has almost quadrupled from 4.1 % to 16 % while the number of those over 65 has increased more than 17 times.
+The percentage of older adults in the population is projected to continue to increase to 21.6% of the population by 2040 (Administration for Community Living, "2020 Profile of Older Americans," May 2021, at https://acl.gov/sites/default/files/Aging%20and%20Disability%20in%20America/2020ProfileOlderAmericans.Final_pdf).

-The 2018 Agency for Healthcare Research and Quality report highlighted increasing rates of opioidrelated hospitalizations among older adults, with highest reported median rates in Oregon and Washington.4 While opioid prescribing and mortality specific to prescribed opioids have fallen in recent years the CDC reported a 4.8% relative increase in the opioid-related mortality rate for persons \geq 65 years between 2017 and 2018.5
+The need to focus on this topic has become compelling with the publication of a 2018 report from the Agency for Healthcare Research and Quality that highlighted increasing rates of opioid-related hospitalizations amongst older adults, with the highest reported median rates in Oregon and Washington.3 While opioid prescribing and mortality specific to prescribed opioids have fallen in recent years, between 2017-2018, the CDC reported a 4.8% relative increase in the opioid-related mortality rate for persons ≥65 years between 2017 and 2018.4

-Providers must recognize and address the unique challenges of treating frail older adults to avoid severe harm.
-Normal aging is associated with multiple, non-uniform changes throughout the nervous system that may each contribute to by age differences in pain experience.
+Unique challenges in this population must be recognized and addressed to avoid severe harm, especially in frail older adults.
+Normal aging is associated with multiple, non-uniform changes throughout the nervous system that may each contribute to age differences in the pain experience.
 Aging is associated with increases in baseline inflammatory activity and prevalence of neuropathies, along with potential impairment of visual acuity, and changes in pain threshold and tolerance.
-However, the impact of age differences on pain intensity and quality is unclear, with conflicting reports of increases, decreases and no change across age groups.
-Aging also leads to changes in pharmacokinetics that may lead to alterations in absorption, distribution, protein binding, metabolism, and excretion; potentially resulting in higher peak drug levels, delayed clearance, longer duration of action and higher rates of side effects.
-Further, use of multiple medications (i.e., polypharmacy), especially when used with other CNS-active medications, increases the risk of drug-drug interactions and adverse drug events (ADEs).
+However, the impact of age differences on pain intensity and qualities are unclear, with conflicting reports of increases, decreases and no change across age groups.
+Aging also leads to changes in pharmacokinetics that may lead to alterations in absorption, distribution, protein binding, metabolism, and excretion.
+This may result in higher peak drug levels, delayed clearance, longer duration of action and higher rates of side effects.